jeremybanka/hotc/README.md

 ## Description

-Host a rich multiuser card gaming simulation for several react web clients.
+Host a rich multiuser card gaming simulation between several react web clients.

 ### Minimum Viable Product

+- Play *Hearts* together online.
 - Server holds game state as source of truth.
 - Client presents the game visually from your perspective.
 - Secrecy.
 No peeking at other players’ cards, or attempts to track the state of play by remembering ids. (information comes from the server fully redacted of private/hidden state).